 Unfortunately, some quarrels were also part of my trip.

 Traveling to České Budějovice on the first day of my vacation was no fun at all.

 My train was two hours delayed (and all trains were overcrowded on this long weekend, but I had been too ignorant to expect it), the weather was terrible, and not one single hotel room in České Budějovice was available (I’d brought my tent, however building it up and sleeping in it would have been very uncomfortable at that point).

 So I began moaning about these things by using another person as an emotional garbage can.
 I just forgot about how stupid it was to complain about stuff I have no control over (and which doesn’t really matter, after all).

 Life is ten percent about how things are actually occurring, and ninety percent about how we are reacting to it.

 After being upset for an hour and plenty of pointless text-messages, I got aware of my childish demeanor.

-So I started to shut up, waited until the heavy rain weakened a little, took a taxi to the camping site, built up my tent and immediately went to sleep in my sleeping bag.
+I shut up, waited until the heavy rain weakened a little, took a taxi to the camping site, built up my tent and immediately went to sleep in my sleeping bag.

 The very first thing to do after getting up was to apologize about the stupid rant, and then not to think about it anymore.

 South Bohemia is beautiful.
-It is only a matter of time when we come back to this kraj, and then for biking, kayaking or extensive hiking tours.
+It is only a matter of time when we come back to this kraj, and then for biking, kayaking or more extensive hiking tours.